sukjindeanlee/sukjindeanlee.github.io/README.md

 Personal Project that had me working with html.
-Created a website for- Tiffany Ho on Saturday, Aug 13.
+\nCreated a website for- Tiffany Ho on Saturday, Aug 13.